mui/material-ui/docs/src/pages/guides/minimizing-bundle-size.md

 # Minimizing Bundle Size

 For convenience, Material-UI exposes its full API on the top-level `material-ui` import.
+This will work fine if you have tree shaking working.

-However, this causes the entire library and its dependencies to be included in client bundles that include code that imports from the top-level bundle.
+However, **in case tree shaking is not supported**, this causes the entire library and its dependencies to be included in client bundles that include code that imports from the top-level bundle.

+You have couple of options to overcome this situation:

+##### Option #1

 You can import directly from `material-ui/` to avoid pulling in unused modules.
 For instance, instead of: